What Is This Indian Doing ?

 I feel it was Red Eagle's spirit.

 I am leaving this photo as large as I can.
 See if you see ghosts before you look to the next picture.
-Remember, ghost are not always solid looking as normal mortals would be, they sometimes appear fuzzy or wavy, in shadows or shadows.
-They are spirits and it takes a lot of energy for them to materialize.
+Remember, ghost are not

 I have spotted 11, what I believe are ghosts.
 You may find others.
 Below this photo are illustrations of how the ghosts look to me.